sourcegraph/handbook/content/departments/cloud/technical-docs/managed-smtp/index.md

 Vendor-side alerting can be set up by spinning up a service that can receive and process [SparkPost webhook events](https://developers.sparkpost.com/api/webhooks/), or a cron job to [query deliverability metrics](https://developers.sparkpost.com/api/metrics/#metrics) (also see [monitoring](#monitoring)).

-### Data privacy
+### Data privacy requests

 We can list recipients and delete all data associated with the [SparkPost data privacy API](https://developers.sparkpost.com/api/data-privacy/).
-Note that SparkPost has limited retention for most data - see its [GDPR compliance documentation](https://www.sparkpost.com/gdpr/) and [events data retention](https://developers.sparkpost.com/api/events/#header-data-retention).
+Note that SparkPost has limited retention for most data - see [security: email contents](#email-contents)

 ### Custom sending domains